spettersson/splunk4patientprivacy/data_onboarding_guide.md

 ## Getting Data From EHR Applications Into Splunk

-Splunk can collect, index, search, correlate, and visualize any data from application, including logs from popular EHR applications offered by vendors such as Cambio, Cerner, and EPIC.
+Splunk can collect, index, search, correlate, and visualize any data from any application, including logs from popular EHR applications offered by vendors such as Cambio, Cerner, and EPIC.

 When onboarding logs from a new application, it is crucial to provide Splunk with proper configurations to ensure that logs are correctly parsed and indexed.
 This process is referred to as **index-time processing**, which occurs between the moment that Splunk initiates parsing of the logs until they finally written to an index as individual events - where each event represents something that happened at a specific point in time.